crystaldust/incubator-servicecomb-docs/java-chassis-reference/en_US/build-provider/access-log-configuration.md

   }
 ```

-1. 配置SPI加载文件
+3. Configure the SPI load file

-In the resources/META-INF/services/ directory, define a file named "org.apache.servicecomb.transport.rest.vertx.accesslog.parser.VertxRestAccessLogItemMeta" and fill in the full class name of the meta class defined in the previous step.
-In this file, the Parser loads the meta class.
+In the `resources/META-INF/services/` directory, create a file named "org.apache.servicecomb.transport.rest.vertx.accesslog.parser.VertxRestAccessLogItemMeta" and fill in the full class path of the meta class defined in the previous step.
+Parser will use this file to load the meta class.

-1. Configure Access Log pattern
+4. Configure Access Log pattern

 The configuration pattern in the microservice.yaml file is assumed to be "%{test-config}user-defined".
 The running service triggers the Access Log to print.
-If the request start time is 1, you can see that the Access Log print content is "user- Defined-[test-config]-[1]".
+If the request start time is 1, Access Log will print "user- Defined-[test-config]-[1]".

 ## Sample code